manalsayed/Cloud-DDoS/README.md

 License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.

-Contact
-If you have any questions or need further assistance, please contact the project maintainers at email@example.com.

 Thank you for using the DDoS Mitigation Project!
 We hope it helps you protect your network and maintain the availability of your services.